-5. You don’t want a partner who has a lot of side projects.
+5. A partner who has a lot of side projects

 It is understandable that skilled entrepreneurs will have at least a couple of projects going on at the same time, but if your prospect partner is not willing to sacrifice or loosen their leash on some of their projects to give more time to yours, take that as a sign that they are just treating you as another side objective.

 Look for a startup partner who can dedicate a majority of their time working with you towards the same goals.
 In the same sense, you need to ask yourself what you are looking for a partner.
 Is it to bring in a new talent who will manage and cultivate a specific area in your company while you are busy on other parts of it?

 Or is it so that you’ll have more time for yourself and other projects?
 If it’s the latter, then you might actually be the problem you are trying to avoid.